Found 1,903 items made of . Refine Search

 View TutorialLog In to see more items.

 A complete sling (wichi wichi).
 It has a small vestigial cradle that is finger-woven.
-Many colours of yarn tassels outline the cradle.
-The larger handle has diamond patterns in four alternating colours along its length.
-The final section has a series of tassels and there is a finger loop hidden between the second and third tassels.
-A large red tassel is near the end and has 4 simpler braids, each with a final tassel.
-There is a secondary braid that branches off, just above the large red tassel, and it has five colourful tassels.
+Varied shades of pink, red, yellow, black, purple, and grey yarn tassels outline the cradle.
+The larger handle has diamond patterns in alternating black and light brown, and grey and brown along its length.
+The final section has a series of tassels in pink, green, mustard yellow, purple, and light beige with a finger loop hidden between the second and third tassels.
+A large red tassel is near the end and has 4 simpler braids, each with a final tassel in pink, mustard yellow, black, and green.
+There is a secondary braid that branches off, just above the large red tassel, and it has five colourful tassels in purple, mustard yellow, pink, green, and light beige.
 The second handle that comes off the cradle is thinner.
 It is wrapped with natural colours of camelid yarns, but has no pattern beyond horizontal colour changes.

 An unfinished sling.
 The solid braid is composed of 16 dark strands of dark (8) and light (8) handspun camelid yarn.
 The threads are paired and cross the crown to the opposite quadrant in a directional order that produces diamonds, a pattern that is called “llama nawi” (llama eyes) in some communities.
 The cradle is not started on this sample.